tdado/tdado.github.io/_misc/tooneye.md

     var fullscreenButton = document.querySelector("#unity-fullscreen-button");
     var mobileWarning = document.querySelector("#unity-mobile-warning");

+    // By default Unity keeps WebGL canvas render target size matched with
+    // the DOM size of the canvas element (scaled by window.devicePixelRatio)
+    // Set this to false if you want to decouple this synchronization from
+    // happening inside the engine, and you would instead like to size up
+    // the canvas DOM size and WebGL render target sizes yourself.
+    // config.matchWebGLToCanvasSize = false;

     if (/iPhone|iPad|iPod|Android/i.test(navigator.userAgent)) {
     container.className = "unity-mobile";
+    // Avoid draining fillrate performance on mobile devices,
-    config.devicePixelRatio = 1;
+    // and default/override low DPI mode on mobile browsers. config.devicePixelRatio = 1;
     mobileWarning.style.display = "block";
     setTimeout(() => {